 Oct 13 11:14:15 applepi kernel: [ 264.805778] sd 0:0:0:0: [sda] tag#7 CDB: opcode=0x28 28 00 77 3b d1 b8 00 00 48 00

 Turns out this is an incredibly common problem with USB to SATA adaptor chipsets, that’s documented as such all over the web.
 Finding how to solve it was less trivial, because a lot of the advice given is either outright wrong or at least doesn’t work on Raspbian.
 The solution I found, via this random thread, was to simply add:

-…to /boot/cmdline.txt (where 152d:1561 is the vendor & device IDs for the particular chipset used in my case).
+…to the end of the existing line in /boot/cmdline.txt (where 152d:1561 is the vendor & device IDs for the particular chipset used in my case).
 All other variations on this, involving adding similar magic incantations to files in /etc/modprobe.d etc, simply do not do anything on Raspbian.

 For a couple of little home projects I need an always-on computer.
 In an ideal world, perhaps, this would be something like a Mac Mini.
 Powerful [enough], easy to install & maintain, runs anything & everything (including anything Linux through Docker or at worst a straight VM).
 Unfortunately, Mac Minis are surprisingly expensive – even nine year old models are a couple of hundred dollars at a minimum.

 So, I decided to instead explore this Raspberry Pi thing.

 The whole process thus far has just been a series of absurd errors & frustration.